sagecodes/intro-machine-learning/README.md

 Challenges:

+- Scikit Learn has more built in [datasets](https://scikit-learn.org/stable/datasets/index.html).
+Use them and apply what you learned today.
+Look up how to use some of the other models in Scikit learn: Random Forest, Naive Bays, ect and experiement with them on the same datasets.

 - Use an "ugly" dataset.
 Understanding how to make a good dataset is important.

-- Scikit Learn has more built in [datasets](https://scikit-learn.org/stable/datasets/index.html).
-Use them and apply what you learned today!

 - Use the SHAP library on a model you trained to understand the importance of features.